 Owners of private forest land within the Natura 2000 network can apply for Natura 2000 support on private forest land.
 The support's aim is to contribute to the sustainable use of private forest land in the Natura network by compensating private forest owners for income loss from forest management.
 The support can be applied for a forest area that is owned by the applicant and has been entered as a forest area in the environmental register (and thus also in the Natura 2000 private forest land support layer available in the Land Board's public map application).

-With the help of the LIFE-IP project ForEst&FarmLand, an action plan will be drawn up for both wet and dry forests.
+With the help of the LIFE-IP project ForEst&FarmLand, an action plan will be drawn up for wet, dry forests and natuarl management of forets in protected areas.
 Read more about the project from the website.